RSS

 Buyers have the upper hand, for now.
 Inventory is climbing, options are widening, and urgency is low.
 For the first time in years, the market is giving them space to think, to compare, and most importantly, to negotiate.
 But that window is finite.
 If rates fall later in the year, demand could pick up again, narrowing that gap.

 In fact, some relief has already arrived.
-According to the Q1 2025 Housing Affordability Monitor from the National Bank of Canada, mortgage rates have edged down, easing the burden of ownership slightly.
+According to the Q1 2025 Housing Affordability Monitor from the National Bank of Canada, mortgage rates have edged down, easing the ownership burden slightly.
 The national MPPI, mortgage payments as a percentage of income, dropped to 55.4 per cent, its lowest level in nearly three years.

 Sellers aren’t out of options, but strategy matters more than ever.
 This isn’t a list-it-and-leave-it market.
 It rewards precision: pricing to match the moment, staging that resonates, and a narrative that justifies value.